-The Yucatán Peninsula, located in Southeastern Mexico, is the focus of David Sterling’s regional cookbook: Yucatán: Recipes from a Culinary Expedition .
 The Mexican part of the Yucatán Peninsula is divided into 3 of the 31 states: Yucatán, Quintana Roo, and Campeche.
-This area is home to quite the unique cuisine.
-It is fairly isolated from the rest of the country and was actually once thought to be an island by European explorers.
-Many of the original Maya recipes and cooking methods still thrive, but the region has become a melting pot with influences from Spain, Portugal, France, the Netherlands, Cuba, Africa, and even Lebanon.
+This area is home to quite the unique and incredible cuisine.
+It is fairly isolated from the rest of the country and many of the original Maya recipes and cooking methods still thrive.
+The region has become a melting pot with influences from Spain, Portugal, France, the Netherlands, Cuba, Africa, and even Lebanon.

-Yucatán is divided by the Introduction, The Yucatan Market (overview of ingredients), The Maya Heartland, Fertile Shores, The People’s Food, The Urban Matrix, The Pueblos, Pantry Staples, and Basic Techniques.
+Chapters are divided according to the following: Introduction, The Yucatan Market (overview of ingredients), The Maya Heartland, Fertile Shores, The People’s Food, The Urban Matrix, The Pueblos, Pantry Staples, and Basic Techniques.

 There is a helpful reference guide at the beginning of the book to recipes and their page numbers based on your needs: Appetizers and Snacks, Quick One-Pot Suppers, Seafood, Fancy, For the Intrepid Cook, Vegetarian, Baked Goods, and Ice Creams and Sweets.